cdreier/DinoPoker/README.md

 ## Server

-simplest way: start a docker imgage: https://hub.docker.com/repository/docker/drailing/dino-poker-server
+simplest way: start a docker image: https://hub.docker.com/r/drailing/dino-poker-server

 you can configure the port and the maximum players with the env vars `PORT` and `MAX_PLAYERS`, defaults are 5000 and 10 - i think no need to tell which number is what setting